 That’s not how it works.
 The letter is not a detonator.

-Sarah had spent twenty years not writing her letter.
+Erin had spent twenty years not writing her letter.
 (Name and details have been changed for confidentiality.)
 She was a nonprofit executive director, deeply thoughtful, known for her emotional intelligence at work.
-But when it came to her father — a man who had been physically present and emotionally absent her entire childhood — she froze.
+But when it came to her father.
+A man who had been physically present and emotionally absent her entire childhood.
+She froze.
 “He’s old now,” she said.
 “He’ll never change.
 What’s the point of bringing it up?”

-When Sarah finally wrote it — not to send, not to confront, just to say — she cried for the first time in years.
+When Erin finally wrote it.
+Not to send, not to confront, just to say.
+She cried for the first time in years.
 “I didn’t realize how much I’d been bracing,” she said afterward.
 “Like I was permanently braced against something.
 And for a minute, I wasn’t.”

 The Hidden Cost of Staying Silent